Beware of little expenses; a small leak will sink a great ship.

 Having said that, living frugally doesn’t have to mean that you now need to significantly downgrade your lifestyle.
 What it essentially means is that you now need to work and think harder about how you choose to spend your time and money.
 It effectively comes down to being a savvy spender, and this, of course, takes effort.

 Many people love the idea of living frugally, however not a great many follow through and turn frugal living into a lifestyle.
 Why is that?

-I could of course give you plenty of ideas and suggestions on how you can begin living more frugally — and that’s precisely what we will discuss further down this article.
+I could, of course, give you plenty of ideas and suggestions on how you can begin living more frugally — and that’s precisely what we will discuss further down this article.
 However, unless you’re mentally ready and prepared to make these changes, nothing is really ever going to stick long-term.
-As such, we need to therefore begin with the mindset for frugal living that you will need to cultivate before going down this path.
+As such, we need to, therefore, begin with the mindset of frugal living that you will need to cultivate before going down this path.

 Breaking Down The Frugal Living Mindset